 Le Grand Chapiteau has begun to dip and sag under fallout from the global recession.
 Will Founder and CEO Guy Laliberté be able to save his company?
 Not if he keeps up his quantity over quality initiative that has plagued the French Canadian troupe over the past five years.
 At present moment, the company has 19 shows running, seven of which are sit-down productions within Las Vegas hotel casinos, far more than ever before.

 The massive company announced late last week it would be laying off over 400 employees (about 8% of the its workforce), shelving scheduled productions, and closing several poor received currently-running shows in an effort to rein in spiraling costs on the financially debt-laden projects.
 Most of the job cuts will take place at the Montreal HQ, home to 2,000 of the company’s 5,000-strong global work force.
-Straight out of the gate, Cirque’s press was immediate in saying these huge cuts and slashes were not due to artistic, internal problems, but instead could be attributed to external forces beyond their control, namely surging production costs and the strong Canadian dollar.
+Straight out of the gate, Cirque’s press was immediate in saying these slashes were not due to artistic, internal problems, but instead could be attributed to external forces beyond their control, namely surging production costs and the strong Canadian dollar.

 “The Cirque is going through a difficult period but not a difficult financial period,” spokeswoman Renée-Claude Ménard said Wednesday at the company’s Montreal headquarters.
 She noted that the company achieved record revenue of “nearly $1 billion” over the past year and sold 14.2 million tickets to more than 20 shows around the world.
 “Basically we’re lucky that with a very difficult economic and financial situation we’re still pulling a rabbit out of the hat,” she said.
 In addition to runaway expenses associated with its rapid expansion, the company is facing a shortage of outside investors in its production and ongoing difficulties caused by the strength of the Canadian dollar.
 The company incurs 95 percent of its expenses in Canada and 95 percent of its revenue elsewhere, Ms. Ménard said.
 “Each one-cent increase in the dollar has a $3-million impact on our profits,” she said.
 The company, founded almost 30 years ago by stilt-walker Guy Laliberté and fellow street buskers, also announced Wednesday it is closing four shows to trim expenses.
 “We would have been much happier to tell you those shows weren’t closing,” Ms. Ménard said.
 “But it’s not a revenue issue, it’s an expense issue.” – Bertrand Marotte